kazurayam/GroovyCompilePhasesDiffer/docs/index.md

 >
 > The adapter won’t always preserve original formatting or comments, but it does a solid job reconstructing syntactically correct Groovy code.

+The response from Copilot was useful because it let me know of the `org.codehaus.groovy.tools.ast.AstNodeToScriptAdapter` class.

+Later, I tried the code suggested by Copilot, and found it does not compile.
+The code had several mistakes.
+The code contained some hallucinations which AI tends to make.

 I asked Copilot one more question:

 > What use of groovy.console.ui.AstNodeToScriptAdapter class?